Bes920/Easint/README.md

 ## ⚙️ **Testing & Diagnostics**

-- `test_supabase.py` and `test_investigations.py` live in the repo root and exercise Supabase CRUD, investigation/result linkage, and chat history flows.
-Run them after configuring `.env` so you know your database hooks are solid.
 - `test_mistral.py` validates the Mistral AI client connection (requires `MISTRAL_API_KEY`), ensuring the AI side of future features can talk to the API without surprises.
 - `test_gemini_api.py` lists available Gemini models, pings the API, and generates a short response so you know `GEMINI_API_KEY` + `google-genai` are configured before opening `/ai-test`.
 - These scripts print guided outputs/error handling, making it easy to see what needs fixing before launching the UI.